silentorb/game-design/marloth/marloth-game-design.md

 * I'd like this game to work both as single player and multiplayer

-#### Simple AI

-* AI can get complicated and require a lot of work and maintenance
-  * I enjoy working on complex AI but for the sake of the project I need to keep the AI stupid simple, at least for MVP
-* How can the AI be kept simple?

 #### Simple Physics

 * While basic spatial logic is easy, physics can quickly get messy and hard to tame